lf-edge/eve/docs/CONFIG.md

 ### Creating USB sticks

 The [tools/makeusbconf.sh](../tools/makeusbconf.sh) can run on any system that supports Docker to create a USB stick.
-It takes a usb.json as an argument, plus a few additrional arguments:
+It takes a usb.json as an argument, plus a few additional arguments:

 * -d Create a dump directory on the stick, which Eve will use to deposit any diagnostics.